Skip to content

 Suicide Squad New 52 (2011-2014)

 Written by Adam Glass with art by Federico Dallocchio and Ransom Getty, this new Suicide Squad was launched as part of The New 52 reboot of the DC Comics universe.
-Harley Quinn (with a new look) became a key member of the team of criminals controlled by Amanda Waller.
+In this continuity, Harley Quinn received a redesigned appearance and became a central member of the Suicide Squad, a government-controlled team of incarcerated villains tasked with carrying out high-risk missions for Amanda Waller in exchange for commuted sentences.

 Harley Quinn & the New Suicide Squad (2014–2016)

-Written by Jimmy Palmiotti and Amanda Conner with art by Chad Hardin and John Timms, Harley Quinn’s second ongoing series saw Harley Quinn leave Gotham City to start her own life on Conney Island.
+Written by Jimmy Palmiotti and Amanda Conner with art by Chad Hardin and John Timms, Harley Quinn’s second ongoing series saw Harley Quinn leave Gotham City to start her own life on Conney Island, embracing her independence and attempting to forge her own path outside the shadow of the Joker.

 Harley Quinn New 52 Omnibus